 Seedling vigour index I: The highest seedling vigour index I of 1622.33 was recorded in the treatment with Bio NPK at 5 ml/kg (T₁₀).
 The significantly highest seedling vigour index was observed in the treatment where seeds were pelleted with Bio NPK.
 The enhanced seedling vigour index I observed in seeds pelleted with Bio NPK may be attributed to the higher germination rate and greater seedling length recorded in the same treatment.

-Seedling vigour index II: The treatment with Bio NPK at 15 ml/kg (T12) recorded the highest seedling vigour index II (4.67) likely due to an enhancement in seedling dry weight, as seedling vigour index II is calculated by multiplying germination percentage with seedling dry weight.
+Seedling vigour index II: The treatment with Bio NPK at 15 ml/kg (T12) recorded the highest seedling vigour index II (4.67), likely due to an enhancement in seedling dry weight, as seedling vigour index II is calculated by multiplying germination percentage with seedling dry weight.
 Enhanced nutrient availability from Bio NPK may have contributed to better seedling development and increased dry matter accumulation.

 Table 2.
 Mean performance of quality parameters of mustard